 The examinations are completed individually but are open-book and open-note.
 The same grading rubric will be used to assess both examinations.
-A final exam will be provided as an option to replace the grade of exam one or exam two, if you make a higher scoring grade.
-The final exam will be comprehensive, but you will receive at least one week to complete the exam.
+A final exam will be provided as an option to replace the grade of exam one or two if you make a higher scoring grade.
+This exam will be comprehensive, but you will receive about two weeks to complete the exam.
 Please email a week before the final exam is provided to indicate that you will take the optional final exam.
 If there are any extenuating circumstances regarding the exam dates and times, please email me at your earliest convenience.